If you’re looking for a reliable DIY guide for starting an LLC in Washington, D.C., look no further.

 Now for the practical application, the “how-to.”
 Once you’ve scoped out and spoken with a good registered agent, include their name and address on your Articles of Organization.
 The agent will also need to give their consent to make it official.
 They can do this by filling out the first page (Registered Agent Written Consent) of the District’s Registered Agent Combined Form.

 You have two options for who can serve as a registered agent: an individual or a company.

 Individual as Registered Agent

 You may think that an individual registered agent would need specialized training or experience, but this isn’t the case.
 Anyone can serve as your registered agent, as long as they have a physical address in the District (P.O. boxes are not allowed).

 Third parties like attorneys or accountants are usually good options, but you can also appoint friends or family members.
 You can even serve as your own LLC’s agent, provided you meet these requirements.

 Registered Agent Service

 You can use a registered agent service to cover your agent duties, and we almost always recommend doing so.
 These companies can take these responsibilities off your hands while charging a reasonable rate.
-Here’s a quick look at our two favorite registered agent service providers:

 During the life of your LLC, you may, at some point, need to change your D.C. registered agent.
 Perhaps you want to switch from an individual to a professional service, or maybe your existing registered agent resigns.
 Either way, you’ll want to make the change as soon as possible because operating without an agent on file can lead to extensive financial penalties.